 More interestingly still, in both JS and RP we find that 2D perturbations can grow even in regimes of positive constitutive slope, where 1D perturbations are stable: $\omega_{1D}<0<\omega^*$ (blue lines in Fig.~\ref{linear_stability1}a,b).
 In the JS model, this 2D instability arises only on the high shear branch of the constitutive curve, above the regime of negative constitutive slope.
 In the RP model, it arises on both the high and low shear branches, either side of the window of negative slope.
 Importantly, the RP model shows this 2D instability even at low entanglement numbers, for which the constitutive curve is monotone increasing, giving shear thinning but not shear banding.

-At larger $W$ in the JS model, the 2D instability changes in character, from having an eigenfunction that is global and large scale, corresponding to a bulk constitutive instability, to being small scale and confined to the boundary, corresponding to a polymer diffusive instability (PDI)~\cite{Beneitez2023, Couchman2024, Lewy2024}).
-(This switch is identified via a discontinuity in the most unstable wavenumber $k^*$.
-See Fig.~\ref{linear_stability2}a of Appendix A.) No PDI arises in the RP model: its 2D instability is always a bulk constitutive mode.
+At larger $W$ in the JS model, the 2D instability changes in character, from having an eigenfunction that is global and large scale, corresponding to a bulk constitutive instability, to being small scale and confined to the boundary, corresponding to a polymer diffusive instability (PDI)~\cite{Beneitez2023, Couchman2024, Lewy2024}). ({These modes are classified in section II of the Supplementary Material \cite{supp}}, and the switch is identified via a discontinuity in the most unstable wavenumber $k^*$ {and a change in the eigenfunctions, see Fig.~S1a \cite{supp}.}) No PDI arises in the RP model: its 2D instability is always a bulk constitutive mode.

 The instability regimes just discussed in the context of the constitutive curves are summarised in the parameter planes of $a\textrm{-}W$ (for JS) and $Z\textrm{-}W$ (RP) in Figs.~\ref{linear_stability1}c,d with the same colour coding as in Figs.~\ref{linear_stability1}a,b.
 In both models, the large blue regions of parameter space are particularly striking, as they indicate regimes of 2D {\it in}stability in which the constitutive curve nonetheless has positive slope, giving 1D {\it stability}.
 We subdivide these blue regions into unhatched, to denote the bulk constitutive instability, and hatched, to denote the PDI (present only in JS).